Valley658/jakkchatbot/README.md

     npm start
     ```

+3. **Important Note:** When running start.bat, please make sure to run it as an administrator for proper functionality.

 ## Usage
 - **Access the application:** Navigate to `http://localhost:80` in your web browser.
 - **User Registration and Login:** Register a new user or log in with an existing account to start interacting with the chatbot.